-I wonder, will they be cringe-inducing or classy, awkward or elegant?
-As my friend Jen always reminds me this time of year, one thing is certain..it will NEVER be worse than the Rob Lowe/Snow White musical debacle of 1988 that Disney has attempted to scrub from our collective memories and YouTube.
+I wonder, will they be cringe-inducing or classy?
+Awkward or elegant?
+As my friend Jen always reminds me this time of year, it will NEVER be worse than the Rob Lowe/Snow White musical debacle of 1988 that Disney has attempted to scrub from our collective memories.

-Aaah, yes.
-Sing it Ricki!
-Also, I bet you didn't know Corey Feldman had moves like that did you?
-Sometimes people ask me, "Audrey, why are you so idealistic...so childlike?"
-Then I point them to things like this and say, "I grew up in a world where large-scale musical numbers were produced like this on live national television and people thought they were cool." and it explains a lot.
+I bet you didn't know Corey Feldman had moves like that, did you?
+Sometimes people ask me, "Audrey, why are you so idealistic-so-childlike?"
+Then I point them to things like this and say, "I grew up in a world where large-scale musical numbers were produced like this on live national television."

 Steven Spielberg's backstage jokey antics pre-show?
-Niiiice.
+Nice.
 Tom Hanks calling Oscar night, "The magic night of nights" was awesome.
-You get the impression that this is basically Hollywood's prom night.
+You get the impression this is basically Hollywood's prom.

-This montage reminds me of the time Conan hosted the Emmys and went through all of the TV shows nominated for awards.
+This montage reminds me of the time Conan hosted the Emmys.

 Oh, I'm such a sucker for the sappy awards show music they play...and Anne's dress #2 is stunning.
 Stunning I tell you.
 (Say it like Blanche Deveraux for more emphasis.)
 Wow, everyone really loves James Franco's grandma...uh oh, first Marky Mark joke of the night...he's gonna blow his stack if they're not careful.

 James Franco seems super nervous.
-I would be too though.
+I guess I would be too though?

-Gone with the Wind tribute makes the theater look like its on fire.
+Gone with the Wind tribute makes the theater look like it is on fire.
 I would've run for the emergency exit.
+Weird choice.

 I'm digging the stage this year.
-It's sort of like, The Oscars goes to the Planetarium.
-Or The Oscars goes to the Holodeck.
-I'm loving the projection.
+It's sort of like, The Oscars go to the Planetarium.
+Or The Oscars go to the Holodeck.
+Goes?
+Whatever, I'm loving the projection.